Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Rate limits

-Lazu protects backends with two layers of limits:
+Lazu protects backends with three layers of limits:

 1. Tier-based RPM/TPM — every account belongs to a tier (Tier0..Tier3) based on rolling spend.
 Higher tier = higher rate caps.